 American Landmark Properties completely renovated this Chicago landmark in 2000, working with the world-renowned Lucien Lagrange Architects.
 Renovation of the property included virtually every component of the property, including the exterior façade, window replacement, a new 22-story atrium with a 6,000-square-foot skylight, replacement and modernization of all passenger elevators, new mechanical and HVAC, restrooms, and an entirely new 400-stall parking garage.
 The total cost of this comprehensive renovation program exceeded $160 million.

 The Insurance Exchange Building renovation received numerous accolades, and American Landmark Properties successfully transformed the building to Class A status.
-These improvements enabled American Landmark Properties to lease the building to over 95% occupancy, and the building was subsequently refinanced at $250,000,000 and sold.
+These improvements enabled American Landmark Properties to lease the building to over 95% occupancy, and the building was subsequently refinanced at $250,000,000.